markchadwick/winnepego/README.md

 target.

 ## An example
 First, we're going to try to match the sign of an integer.
-We'll say the sign can either be present at `-` or not present at all.
+If some integer is prefixed with `-`, it's negative.
+If it has no prefix, it's positive.
+So, we need a rule that'll give us either `'-'` or `''`.
+We'll say the sign can either be present with the value `-` or not present at all, and we'll give it the value `''`.
 First, we'll write a parser to match the `-` string alone.

 ```haxe
   static var minus = Parser.apply('-', function(s: String) {